Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_add_ble_ota/adding_ble_ota.md

 ## GATT configuration :

-GATT of chip example is available at this location "connectedhomeip\src\platform\EFR32\gatt.xml"

-GATT already include OTA service.
-You should be able to see OTA service in EFR connect application.
+GATT of chip example is defined at this location "connectedhomeip\src\platform\EFR32\gatt.xml" GATT already include OTA service.
+You should be able to see OTA service in EFR connect application when device is not provisionned yet.

-## Adding apploader and application_properties.c
+##Adding necessary files

+3 files are necessary for OTA
+ - application_properties.c
+ - application_properties.h
+ - binapploader.o

 Apploader is already part of build file.
+So you don't need to add it.
+Apploader is a minimal BLE stack that will allow "in place" OTA update.

+application_properties.c
 Add app_properties.c to "connectedhomeip/third_party/efr32_sdk/efr32_sdk.gni" file.
 Add "${efr32_sdk_root}/platform/bootloader/api" folder that contains application_properties.h to "connectedhomeip/third_party/efr32_sdk/efr32_sdk.gni" include_dirs section.

 ```